Why are the airlines fighting so hard to own Spirit, the most beat-up brand in air travel?

 But before you worry about the airline business itself crashing, please note that, legions of dissatisfied customers aside, it’s doing just fine.
 Since April, the big carriers have consistently noted higher fares, and projected returns to profitability.
 Last month, JetBlue and Southwest both signaled higher-than-expected quarterly revenue ahead.
 Perhaps that’s one reason that, while brands are supposed to be humble and penitent in response to customer complaints on Twitter, that doesn’t always work with airlines: In a tweet that went viral, Delta flat-out told one kvetching consumer to “calm down and allow me some time to work.”
 Apparently that customer’s issue was eventually resolved, but it’s hard to miss the message that airlines won’t be groveling for your business anytime soon.
 At this point, Spirit’s infamous just-deal-with-it brand rep doesn’t look like an outlier; it looks like standard procedure for the whole industry.
 No wonder JetBlue can shrug off the supposed risks of acquiring a “dumpster fire” brand.

 Back in 2020, I speculated that airlines might need to up their branding and customer care game in an environment made hyper-competitive by reduced pandemic-era travel.
 Maybe that was true for a time, but that time seems to have passed.
 Now something close to the opposite is true: More than ever, airline brands, with the exception of some newcomers like Avelo, have become nearly interchangeable.
-Vow “never again” on any carrier you want — but there’s little guarantee you won’t have largely the same experience with whichever rival you choose.
+Vow “never again” on any carrier you want—but there’s little guarantee you won’t have largely the same experience with whichever rival you choose.
 The paring back of routes during the pandemic only limit your choices more (as, of course, will any mergers now or in the future).

 In retrospect, the wisest comment I’ve ever heard about airline brands came a few years ago in response to widely reported outrage about a passenger being physically dragged off a United flight, prompting calls for a boycott of that carrier.
 “I will never fly United ever again,” Saturday Night Live‘s Colin Jost said during the show’s “Weekend Update” segment at the time.
 “Unless they have a cheap flight to wherever I’m going.”
-That’s the attitude that JetBlue — and the rest of the airline business — is counting on.
+That’s the attitude that JetBlue—and the rest of the airline business—is counting on.